apache/pekko/akka-docs/src/main/paradox/typed/guide/modules.md

   symbol1=AkkaVersion
   value1="$akka.version$"
   group=com.typesafe.akka
-  artifact=akka-actor-typed_$scala.binary.version$
+  artifact=pekko-actor-typed_$scala.binary.version$
   version=AkkaVersion
 }

-The core Akka library is `akka-actor-typed`, but actors are used across Akka libraries, providing a consistent, integrated model that relieves you from individually solving the challenges that arise in concurrent or distributed system design.
+The core Akka library is `pekko-actor-typed`, but actors are used across Akka libraries, providing a consistent, integrated model that relieves you from individually solving the challenges that arise in concurrent or distributed system design.
 From a birds-eye view, actors are a programming paradigm that takes encapsulation, one of the pillars of OOP, to its extreme.
 Unlike objects, actors encapsulate not only their